Pydronia/Project-Escapism/README.md

 # Project-Escapism
-A HTC Vive Project for YICTE 2016
+A VR audio-scape with audio visualisation elements and spatial audio.
+A project for YICTE 2016.